StefanoAnzolut/business-guide/source/members/adding.rst

 - Enter the domain and click **Add**

-We'll automatically check whether the domain belongs to you company and activate it instantly if no manual check is needed.
+We'll activate your domain once we've checked that it belongs to your company.

-- After adding a domain, you'll find its status next to the domain name:
+- You'll find the current status of the added domain next to its name:

-  •	**Activated** — your domain has been activated
+  •	**Activated** — your domain is active
-  •	**Requested** — we'll check the domain manually and inform you once it's done (**Note: this can take up to 48 hours**)
+  •	**Requested** — we'll check the domain manually (**this can take up to 48 hours**)

+  We'll inform you by e-mail once it's done.

 Questions or need a hand?
 Contact our support team at `support@skribble.com`_.